-Print Name Title Sophie Fabrizio Operations Director Authorized Signature Date Sophuten 05/14/24 true, correct and complete to the best of my knowle responsibility of my agents and employees to com cond degree that this application and all attachments are edge.
-I also acknowledge that it is my responsibility and the apply with the provisions of the Colorado Liquor and Beer age rules, regulations, ordinances and codes that affect my apply for special event liquor permits, and they ma are filed at least 30 days before the event per state sales tax number from Colorado Department of Rev at are properly formulated with the State of Colorado may by only apply if the permit application and all attachments a law.
-In addition, non-profits are required to have: i) state wenue, ii) Certificate of Good Standing for their non-profit Town of Mountain Village business license and sales tax is. or if there is a violation of any permit condition, Mountain Village is not responsible for any exper event, the town determines there is a public safety hazard the event will be terminated immediately.
-The Town of a new incurred by the permit holder.
-Failure to meet the enial of future permits for a given event, event manager or I understand that if this permit is denied, expenses incurred by the applicant. the Town of Mountain Village assumes no liability for Development, etc.) at this event, even if it is deen ess to all town personnel (i.e., Police, Fire, Community med a private function.
-Further, due to health and safety nts, as a result of circulation of this city application, may as for my special event. · · · · · · · · · · · · · · · · · · · nt, that both the non-profit and the server can be charged understand that the non-profit can be held responsible for devent.
+Print Name Title Sophie Fabrizio Operations Director Authorized Signature Date Sophuffen 05/14/24 I declare under penalty of perjury in the second true, correct and complete to the best of my knowledge. responsibility of my agents and employees to comply v.
+Code and Regulations and all Town of Mountain Village r license. with the provisions of the Colorado Liquor and Beer I understand that only non-profit entities that are apply for special event liquor permits, and they may only are filed at least 30 days before the event per state law. sales tax number from Colorado Department of Revenue from Colorado Secretary of State's office, and iii) Town number from Mountain Village Finance Department. .
+In addition, non-profits are required to have: i) state e, ii) Certificate of Good Standing for their non-profit I understand that if during the course of the event or if there is a violation of any permit condition, the Mountain Village is not responsible for any expenses requirements of this permit may provide basis for denial sponsor. incurred by the permit holder.
+Failure to meet the I understand that if this permit is denied, the expenses incurred by the applicant.
+Town of Mountain Village assumes no liability for I understand that I must allow open access to Development, etc.) at this event, even if it is deemed a concerns, I understand that other town departments, a have additional requirements resulting in other costs for as a result of circulation of this city application, may I understand that as the promoter of the event, the criminally for alcohol violations under permit.
+I also under any tax liabilities generated by the alcohol permitted events. ·